Modes of Communication

 • Sign Language Bible Translation and Language Development list (SLBTLD).
 Request membership in google groups at: https://groups.google.com/a/groups.sil.org/g/signlanguagelist.
 Google group formed to facilitate communication between people working on or interested in SL work (including both Bible translation and related language development work, including survey, scripture use and distribution, linguistic studies, etc.)

-2. Books
+2. Books and other written resources

 • Sogaard, V (Ed).
 2003.
 Communicating the Scriptures: The Bible in Audio and Video Format, United Bible Societies.